zfzackfrost/vscode-commentbars/README.md

 - `object`\[`languageId` (`string`)] &mdash; `languageId`
   is the key of the object.
 Each key should be a Visual Studio Code language identifier.
-See [Language Id][Language-ID-Link] in VSCode documentation for more.a
+See [Language Id][Language-ID-Link] in VSCode documentation for more.

   - (object) &mdash; Value corresponding to each `languageId` key above